Browse our Blog. You will find multiple applications, solutions, code examples. Navigate using the tag cloud or search using specific criteria

 Installing Kiosk Mode in a Panel PC for industrial automation applications and On-Board keyboard

-On-board Keyboard Installation
+Onboard Keyboard Installation

 The first step is to open the Panel PC terminal in order to execute the installation command.
 To open the terminal press Ctrl+Alt+T or just click the terminal option on the upper left corner.
-Once opened, type the following command in order to install the keyboard:
+Once opened, type the following commands in order to install the keyboard:

-> sudo apt-get install matchbox-keyboard
+> sudo apt-get install onboard

 Note: you will not see how password being typed but the characters will be entered.